Get to Know Us

 Nady's passion for the discipline along with her business and software background make her a valuable member of the team.

-Treasurer - Regina Downey
+Membership Secretary - Regina Downey

 Dr. Regina Downey is the owner of Holistic Animal Healing Clinic in Exeter, NH.
 She has been practising Veterinary Medicine for 35 years.
 Her practice offers an integrative approach to veterinary medicine for dogs, cats and horses.